mdwcrft/mdwcrft.github.io/_posts/2018-11-05-organising-schematics-with-python.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2-orig-excel.PNG" alt="The drawings database">

-The structure of the drawings is hierarchical;
+The structure of the drawings is hierarchical, but drawings can be found at any level.
 - :file_folder:system
+  - :page_with_curl:drawing
   - :file_folder:subsystem
+    - :page_with_curl:drawing
     - :file_folder:enclosure
+      - :page_with_curl:drawing
       - :file_folder:subrack
         - :page_with_curl:drawing

-However, some rows are just
-- :file_folder:system
-  - :page_with_curl:drawing

-or other variations of the hierarchy.
 There are also many rows with missing information and many missing files.

 To make this database more useful I decided to insert hyperlinks in each cell to link to the relevant folder or file.
 There are over 300 files here so after reading [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) I decided to apply some python automation to the task.